Sports in Minneapolis–Saint Paul: Other sports

+Minneapolis hosted the 1998 World Figure Skating Championships.
+Theodore Wirth Park was the venue for the 2024 Stifel Loppet Cup, an international cross-country ski competition on the World Cup tour.

 Former major league teams

 Professional sports are well-established in Minneapolis.
 First playing in 1884, the Minneapolis Millers baseball team produced the best won-lost record in their league at the time and contributed fifteen players to the Baseball Hall of Fame.
 During the 1920s, Minneapolis was home to the NFL team the Minneapolis Marines, later known as the Minneapolis Red Jackets.
 During the 1940s and 1950s the Minneapolis Lakers basketball team, the city's first in the major leagues in any sport, won six basketball championships in three leagues to become the NBA's first dynasty before moving to Los Angeles in 1960.

 The National Hockey League arrived to the Twin Cities in 1967, as the Minnesota North Stars became one of six expansion franchises to join the league.
 Due to its lack of success and financial difficulties, the team moved to Dallas, Texas in 1993.

 The American Wrestling Association, formerly the NWA Minneapolis Boxing & Wrestling Club, operated in Minneapolis from 1960 until the 1990s.

 Pro soccer first came to Minnesota in 1976, when the Minnesota Kicks entered the North American Soccer League (1968–84), though the team folded in 1981.
 In 1994 pro soccer returned to the state after a thirteen-year absence, when the Minnesota Thunder gained entry into the upper level of the United Soccer League, which at the time held tier two classification from the United States Soccer Federation.
 The team enjoyed some league success, but folded due to financial difficulties in 2009.
 Manny Lagos, current sporting director at Minnesota United, was a celebrated Thunder player.

 After the Thunder folded, a team owned by the National Sports Center called the NSC Minnesota Stars competed in the USSF Division 2 Professional League for the 2010 season, and, after the National Sports Center relinquished ownership in 2011, in the new North American Soccer League as Minnesota Stars FC, this time under the ownership of the North American Soccer League itself.
 Then, in late 2012, the club was purchased by former UnitedHealth CEO Bill McGuire, who rebranded the club under the name Minnesota United FC.
 Under McGuire's ownership, the club entered a new era of financial stability and on-field success.

+The Minnesota Whitecaps were one of the first professional women's hockey teams.
+Formerly of the Western Women's Hockey League (WWHL), the Whitecaps joined the professional National Women's Hockey League (NWHL) in 2018.
+The NWHL rebranded to the Premier Hockey Federation in 2021, and then the league was bought out by the Mark Walter Group in 2023.
+The Whitecaps played at TRIA Rink in St. Paul and at Richfield Ice Arena in Richfield.